-If add too much of water, towards the end of its shelf life you will start getting a fermented smell out of the bottle.
+If adding too much water, towards the end of its shelf life you will start getting a fermented smell out of the bottle.

 Take the required amount with a dry spoon and put back the bottle.

-Or any dish that calls for green chilis and you want it to be more spicy.
+Or any dish that calls for green chilis and you want it to be spicier.

 Check out the other Back to Basic in the Indian Basic Series!